Click the arrows to scroll through images. To see more photos of Master Recyclers in action, find us on Facebook!

 Master Recyclers are waste prevention ambassadors who work within their communities to cultivate public awareness by supporting a wide variety of projects and programs across Jackson County.
 They share their knowledge and motivate others to make resource conservation a way of life.

-Each Spring, a 10-week training course teaches residents and business and government representatives on topics of recycling, waste prevention, composting, local solid waste infrastructure, e-waste, hazardous waste and much more.
-The course includes an extensive training manual, presentations from regional experts, field trips and volunteer training.
+Each year, a 6-week training course teaches residents and business and government representatives on topics of recycling, waste prevention, composting, local solid waste infrastructure, e-waste, hazardous waste and much more.
+The course includes an extensive training manual, presentations from regional experts.

-Weekly classes take place on Tuesday evenings in the Rogue Disposal corporate office at One West Main Street in Medford.
-Field trip takes place on a Saturday.
+Weekly classes will take place on Tuesday evenings in the Rogue Disposal corporate office at One West Main Street in downtown Medford.
+There will be one Saturday field trip to a local transfer station, state-of-the-art landfill and waste water treatment plant.

-- Course Fees: $85 for residential participants, $100 for nonprofits/schools, $185 for commercial/governmental participants; need-based scholarships may be available.
+- Course Fees: $75 – need-based scholarships may be available.

 - All course participants are required to have regular access to an active email address; frequent communication between the MR program and participants is made electronically.